A Quick-Start Guide to Passing the Ethics Domain on the NPE

 ✔ Real case vignettes broken down with reasoning guides

-✔ A guided walkthroughs of tricky scenarios.
+✔ Guided walkthroughs of tricky scenarios

-Whether you're just starting or revising in the lead-up to exam day, this course is designed to help you build the reasoning skills you need to feel calm, clear, and capable on exam day.
+Whether you're beginning your study or revising just before the exam, this course is tailored to help you develop the reasoning skills you need to feel calm and capable on the day of the exam.